 But these are not always applicable, and there is no knowledge than from an expert who handles these regularly.

 These bowls are also called Temmoku or Tenmoku after a mountain in the Zhejiang area.These bowls were made in different kilnsites in Fujian province.

+The shapes of Jian tea bowls and their glazes were designed for drinking Fujian white teas, showing off the tea and the beaten tea froth.
 The glaze is a combination of iron rich clay, with a glaze made from the same clay mixed with wood-ash.During the melting of the glaze the iron rich glaze separated and came to the surface as drops, wich ran down the bowl forming the typical streaks.